 When you design something, there are two ways to do it.
-You can go big, and invest your whole heart and soul into it.
-You can pour time, money, and passion into the endeavor and hope it pays off.
+You can go big, and invest your whole heart and soul into it, and try something completely new.
+When you do this, you pour time, money, and passion into the endeavor and hope it pays off.
 Big design is risky.
 You take chances, and if your do it right, and create something special, the world will love you.

 So if you can’t go big, if you lack the time, skill, or energy to do it right.
 Then fall back on the classics.

 - Triangle eyes, square notch at the bottom for pupils.

 - Triangle nose.

 - Square toothed smile.

 Simple.
 Fast.
 Easy.
 Classic.
 The classic jack-o-lantern works.

 Getting dressed up for a wedding?
 Black suit, black tie, white shirt – classic.

 Making content for a website?
 Don’t have time to make a fancy info-graphic?
 That’s ok.
 Headers, bulleted lists, simple images.
 Classic.

 The classic is a classic for a reason: It works.
 It’s not boring, you won’t look bad, you don’t need an excuse and if anything, it makes a bolder statement.